shotastage/Fileable.swift/README.md

 # License
-FileKit is licensed under the `MIT`.
+Fileable is licensed under the `MIT`.
 You can use this library free of charge.
 Please include copyright notie in your program.
 See [LICENSE](./LICENSE) for detail.